ace-lab/pl-ucb-csxxx/README.md

 If you're new, please use [this repo's wiki](https://github.com/ace-lab/pl-ucb-csxxx/wiki) to get started!

-# Using this repo as a template to make a new course?
+# Did you just have a course created for  you?

-If you are using this repo as a template to make your own course (highly recommended), your course repo's name should be `pl-SSS-CCC`, where `SSS` is your project institution name (`ucb`, `csulb`, `ecc`) and `CCC` is the lowercase course number at your institution (eg `pl-ucb-cs169a`, `pl-ecc-csci8`, etc).
+If so, this repo was used as a template, and your course repo's name should be `pl-SSS-CCC`, where `SSS` is your project institution name (`ucb`, `csulb`, `ecc`) and `CCC` is the lowercase course number at your institution (eg `pl-ucb-cs169a`, `pl-ecc-csci8`, etc).